Joc Pederson Preview, Player Props: Giants vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have a 5.70 team ERA that ranks last among all league pitching staffs.
+- The Rockies have a 5.73 team ERA that ranks last among all MLB pitching staffs.

-- The right-hander's most recent time out was on Sunday against the Toronto Blue Jays, when he threw four innings, surrendering two earned runs while allowing four hits.
+- The righty last appeared on Monday against the Arizona Diamondbacks, when he threw six innings, allowing four earned runs while giving up six hits.

-- The 35-year-old has amassed an ERA of 5.98, with 6.5 strikeouts per nine innings, in 15 games this season.
-Opponents are hitting .292 against him.
+- The 26-year-old has a 5.03 ERA and 7.5 strikeouts per nine innings in 24 games this season, while allowing a batting average of .266 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.